ivlab/ABREngine-UnityPackage/ABRServer~/README.md

 # ABR Server

 This folder contains the code for the ABR server and the ABR Compose Design Interface.
+This is how you create visualizations quickly and visually in ABR!

 ## Installation

-To get started with development, first make sure you have the `pipenv` package.
+Before you begin, this tutorial assumes that you have a modern version of Python (>= 3.10) installed; the commands shown here are NOT guaranteed to work with other versions of Python.

+In this tutorial, we set up the Python configuration for the ABR Server app, which enables you to create visualizations with the ABR Compose design interface.

-This enables all developers of the server to share the same Python configuration for this app.
-Essentially, the Pipenv contains a "local" copy of each dependency that's unique to this project to reduce the chance of conflicting dependencies with your system Python installation.
-Check out the [pipenv project](https://docs.pipenv.org/) for more information.
+Effectively, we are setting up a "local" copy of each package the ABR Server depends on to reduce the chance of conflicts.
+If you're interested in learning more, check out the [pipenv project](https://docs.pipenv.org/) for more information.
 If you're on Windows, replace `python3` with `py`.

-All these commands are tested with Python 3.10; they are NOT guaranteed to work with other versions of Python.
+> [!TIP]
+> Run all these commands from a terminal in the `ABRServer~` folder (<Your >
+> Project>/Packages/ABREngine-UnityPackage/ABRServer~).
+If you have the read-only
+> Unity package (i.e., you just installed ABR from the Unity Package Manager), use
+> the menu option **ABR > Open ABRServer~ folder**, then open a terminal in this
+> folder.

+To get started, first make sure you have the `pipenv` package installed in Python.

 ```
-python3 pip install --user pipenv
+python3 -m pip install --user pipenv
 ```

 Then, install the local dependencies: